brannondorsey/indexd/api/README.md

 ###Limit Parameter

 The `limit` parameter works similarly to MySQL `LIMIT`.
 It specifies the max number of users to be returned.
-The default value if unspecified is `25`.
+The default value, if unspecified is `25`.
 The max value of results that can be returned in one request is `250`.

 Parameter __key:__ `limit`